NREL-Sienna/StorageSystemsSimulations.jl/docs/src/index.md

 )
 ```

+!!! tip
+Carefully review the formulation library pages to understand how to configure the storage model according to your requirements

 Each formulation can have different implementations for these attributes and the details can be found in the Formulation Library section in the documentation.

 ## Installation